Valor4nt-legit-h4ck-2025/.github/profile/README.md

 ## 🔐 Anti-Cheat Awareness

-Apex uses **Ricochet**, an advanced kernel-level anti-cheat.
+Valorant uses **Ricochet**, an advanced kernel-level anti-cheat.
 This project provides insight into detection vectors and prevention strategies:

 * Use **external mode** when possible
 * Limit feature toggling frequency